Val-Zoro/Zoro/README.md

 - **Pregame Insights:** View stats for all teammates including their rank, level, KD, headshot percentage, and past game results.
 You can also see who they are partied with.
 - **In-Game Stats:** During the match, keep track of both your team and the enemy team's stats, including KD and headshot percentages.

+## Launcher & Auto Updates

+- Ship a single launcher (`launcher.py` compiled to `launcher.exe`).
+It keeps its own folder so users only see one file at the top-level.
+- First run downloads the newest GitHub release, extracts it into the `ZoroApp/` directory beside the launcher, and stores the release tag.
+- Future launches compare the installed tag with GitHub and ask before applying newer builds (use `--yes` to auto-accept or `--channel prerelease` to track beta tags).
+- Build the launcher executable with `BUILD.bat Launcher launcher.py assets\Zoro.ico` (or use a custom icon).

 # How to start using
 1) Install Python if not already done --> (https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe)
 2) Run the installer, **make sure to check the box that says: "Add python.exe to PATH"**